What is an au pair? Here's everything you need to know

 Au pair agencies must be approved by the U.S. State Department, which has a list of designated sponsor organizations.
 If an agency is not on this list, it may not have the proper designations to legally connect au pairs and families in the United States.

-As of April 2017, there are only 16 agencies designated by the State Department.
-Each of these agencies has all the proper designations, processes, and capabilities to sponsor au pair visas.
+As of September 2019, there are only 15 agencies designated by the State Department.
+Each of these agencies has all the proper designations, processes and capabilities to sponsor au pair visas.

-There are a handful of ways to choose an au pair agency, including reputation, program fee cost, nationalities of au pairs available and local childcare coordinator.
-There are many sites where you can learn more about each au pair agency, including the BBB.
+There are a handful of ways to choose an au pair agency, including reputation, program fee cost, nationalities of au pairs available and local child care coordinator.
+There are many sites where you can learn more about each au pair agency, including the Better Business Bureau.
 Each agency recruits its own pool of au pairs from various countries.
 Au pair agencies vary in size from placing a few hundred au pairs a year to thousands of au pairs per year.
-Additionally, au pair agencies are required to have a trained local childcare coordinator who resides within 60 minutes of each au pair and host family.
+Additionally, au pair agencies are required to have a trained local child care coordinator who resides within 60 minutes of each au pair and host family.
 You will want to be sure that the agencies you are considering can service your family and to find out how many other au pairs are in your immediate area.